cybernetics-io/redcar/doc/PRFAQ.md

 ###
 > Which scenarios are suitable for Redcar?

-* Redcar can be used in cross-cloud event routing, IoT device monitoring, service discovery and other related fields.
+* Redcar can be used in cross-cloud event routing, IoT device monitoring,
+and other related fields.
 ###